ChrisCates/general.notes/ANGULAR1.x_1.md

-# Angular 1.x 1 Notes
+# Angular 1.x Part 1 Notes

 ## What is Angular?